golemfactory/golem-docs/src/pages/docs/creators/ray/index.md

 - Starting up a Ray on Golem cluster initially consisting of only one node
 - Executing your app on Ray on Golem cluster, which automatically scales up and down to accommodate your app's needs
 - Stopping down your Ray on Golem cluster to free resources and to limit the cost
+- Terminating Ray on Golem background components when you no longer plan to start new clusters

 ## How to start